-If you would like more information on remortgaging, visit the Money Advice Service website.
+If you would like more information on remortgaging, visit Money Helper's website.

 If you are 55+ and own a property, you may access the money tied up in this property and take a tax-free cash lump sum to satisfy any outstanding debt.
 We would suggest you seek specialist advice from a financial adviser if looking at this option.

 Friends and Family

 Talking about money with friends and family can be very sensitive and personal, however it may be worth speaking with somebody you trust who may be able to help with handling your finances.
 It is always worth exploring these options before enquiring about debt solutions.

 If you have any savings tucked away, it is worth using this to pay off your debts where possible.
 The interest you will be charged on your debts is likely to be more than the interest your money is making in the bank.

 Some credit cards let you transfer the balance from one card to another.
 Transferring a debt from a card with a high rate of interest to one with low or 0% interest could help you pay off the debt faster.

 Low or 0% interest credit cards are hard to get if you don’t have a good credit rating, so it’s worth thinking about this option before you start to miss payments.

 Also look out for fees when transferring a balance.
 Most credit card companies charge 2-3% of the amount you’re transferring as a one-off fee.
 If you’re transferring a balance to take advantage of a lower interest rate, the fees might mean you save less than you expect.

 If you do transfer a balance, make sure you cut up the old credit card and close the account.
 Otherwise, you may be tempted to keep spending on both cards and you’ll end up with two debts.